GLOBAL SOURCING POLICIES

 As a leading confectionery and snack food company, The Hershey Company selects and develops the best sources of supply meeting our quality and service requirements at competitive costs.
 To strengthen our base of world-class suppliers, Hershey seeks opportunities for qualified minority, women, veteran, LGBT, disadvantaged and disabled owned companies to compete on an equal basis with other suppliers and contractors as primary suppliers.

-Hershey is now using the Diversity Information Resources’ database to find certified diverse suppliers.
-If you are interested in doing business with Hershey as a diverse supplier please go to Diversity Information Resources’ website to register in their database.
-Registration is free, and enables suppliers to be contacted by Diversity Information Resources’ wide range of corporate clients.
+Hershey is now using the ConnXus database to find certified diverse suppliers.
+If you are interested in doing business with Hershey as a diverse supplier please go to the ConnXus website to register in their database.
+Registration is free, and enables suppliers to be contacted by ConnXus’s wide range of corporate clients.

 Hershey is committed to sourcing 100 percent certified and sustainable cocoa for all chocolate products around the world.
 Certified cocoa is verified by independent auditors to ensure the highest international standards for labor, environmental and farming practices.
-Hershey sourced 50 percent certified and sustainable cocoa in 2015, achieving our original 2016 goal one year early.
+Hershey sourced over 80 percent certified and sustainable and on track to meet it’s 2020 commitment.

 Hershey sources cocoa through three of the world’s most recognized cocoa certifying organizations: UTZ, Fairtrade USA and Rainforest Alliance.
 As Hershey’s buying volume increases, the company will work with other well-established certification organizations to expand their capacity to certify more cocoa farmers globally.